Qualla in Swain County, North Carolina — The American South (South Atlantic)

 Cherokee High School student Hannah Youngdeer learns the tradition of basket making using techniques handed down through generations.

 Erected by National Park Service, Department of the Interior.

 Location.
 35° 30.575′ N, 83° 11.331′ W. Marker is in Qualla, North Carolina, in Swain County.
 Marker is on Blue Ridge Parkway (at milepost 458.9), on the right when traveling south.
+Located at the Lickstone Overlook of the Blue Ridge Parkway.
 Touch for map.
-Located at the Lickstone Overlook of the Blue Ridge Parkway.
 Marker is at or near this postal address: Blue Ridge Parkway, Cherokee NC 28719, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Qualla Indian Reservation (here, next to this marker); Plott Balsam (approx. 0.8 miles away); Qualla Boundary (approx. 2.1 miles away); Browning Knob (approx. 4½ miles away); Kirk's Raid (approx. 4.7 miles away); Echota Mission (approx. 5.6 miles away); Blacksmith Shop (approx. 6½ miles away); Sorghum Mill and Furnace (approx. 6½ miles away).
+Qualla Indian Reservation (here, next to this marker); Plott Balsam (approx. 0.8 miles away); The Masonic Marker (approx. 2 miles away); Qualla Boundary Browning Knob (approx. 4½ miles away); Kirk's Raid (approx. 4.7 miles away); Echota Mission (approx. 5.6 miles away); Blacksmith Shop (approx. 6½ miles away).

 Categories. • Anthropology & Archaeology • Native Americans • Settlements & Settlers •

 More.
 Search the internet for An Ancient and Settled Landscape.